Safety Guards & Handrails

 Travel Limit Switch

 Accordion skirts serve to keep dust, dirt, and other debris from obstructing the lift’s vital operating functions.
-It also serve as a barrier to keep workers out from under the lift.

 Safety Enclosure System